conorgil/json-haze/README.md

 * command line tool can fix the formatting?
 JSLint?
 * create stylesheet to generate documentation!!
 * rename schema to namedSchema?
 Will this make anonymousSchema clearer?
+* schemaContainer likely needs to have anonymousSchemas as children so people can have a place to define common schemas for using with $ref